clockworksspheres/wNp/src/docs/windowsNotes/setUpForBuilding.md

 ### By way of build scripts

-## Useful tools to install
+## Useful software to consider installing

 ### With Chocolatey

 ### Without Chocolatey

-## Set up git to connect to github with ssh.
+## Set up git to connect to github with ssh